artisan24fullstack/excel/keyboard-shortcuts.md

 * Page Up and Page Down will move one "page" (the number of rows shown on the screen) up or down.

 * CTRL+arrow keys will move to the next blank cell in that direction.
+* CTRL+Arrow keys Go to first/last cell in a row, column.

 * If you have a large dataset with no gaps this will move to the edges of the dataset.

 * CTRL+Home takes you to the first cell that contains data in the top-left corner of the sheet.
+* CTRL+Home (CMD+Home) Select the first non-blank cell.

 * CTRL+End goes to the last cell in the bottom-right.
+* CTRL + End Go to the last non-blank cell.

 * On certain keyboards without a Home key,
 * you might need to use CTRL+Fn+Home to use this shortcut.